ClNo/flask-squirrel/README.rst

 - Basic document/file upload support
 - No HTML is generated - REST API only (JSON)
 - Server-side filtering
+- The "Orderings" demo provides a web frontend application which is quite generic.

+*Note: this project is in testing stage.
+Any contributions are welcome!*

 First Steps to Run the Demo